 Yes, you can transfer other pensions into a Virgin Pension, however, you would need to make sure it was the right thing for you to do.
 If you would like more information please contact us.

 Can I start a pension if I plan to retire within five years?

 Yes, you can.
 But if you haven’t started a pension yet and are hoping to retire within five years time, we strongly recommend you seek independent financial advice, so you can decide on the best options available to you at this time.

 Are there any risks I need to know about?

 Investing in stock market shares is not without its risks.
 They can rise significantly in value over many years, go into periods of decline, or fall suddenly in value, with no guarantees you will get back the full amount you invest.

 The key point to remember is that saving into a pension is a long term investment, and the longer you remain invested in the stock market the better you tend to do.

-Under the current rules you can't access your pension benefits before the age of 55, even if you retire from work earlier.
-Also, the amount of pension income provided by your retirement fund will depend on a number of factors, including investment returns and annuity rates when you take your pension benefits.
+Under the current rules you can't access your pension benefits before the age of 55 (57 from 2028), even if you retire from work earlier.
+Also, the amount of pension income provided by your retirement fund will depend on a number of factors, including investment returns, interest and annuity rates when you take your pension benefits.